The UCCJEA and Interstate Jurisdiction

 (c) Physical presence of, or personal jurisdiction over, a party or a child is not necessary or sufficient to make a child-custody determination.

 The State Constitution Comes First -- McCormick v.
 Robertson: The case of McCormick v.
 Roberston (2015 IL 118230 (Ill., 2015)) is the poster child for the legal axiom that "courts jealously guard their limited jurisdiction against encroachments by the legislature."
 Joshua McCormick was born in Urbana, Illinois and spent his minority exclusively in Champaign County.
 He enlisted in the Marines and served in Okinawa, Japan, and Afghanistan.
 On leave, he met Alexus Robertson in Missouri.
 Alexus had always lived in Missouri.
 Their brief relationship produced a daughter, L.M., born in Missouri in April 2009.
 On another leave, in January 2010, Joshua filed a parentage case in Champaign, Illinois, seeking joint custody.
 Alexus submitted to Illinois jurisdiction by filing her pro se Appearance.
-A few days later, both Joshua and Alexus appeared in court and presented to the judge a signed Joint Parenting Agreement with a visitation schedule that would begin when Joshua returned from Afghanistan.
+A few days later, both Joshua and Alexus appeared in the Illinois court and presented to the judge a signed Joint Parenting Agreement with a visitation schedule that would begin when Joshua returned from Afghanistan.

 The court accepted the proposed Joint Parenting Agreement and the final order: